Safen2614/apcsa-freedom-project/tool/learning-log.md

 2/9/2024:
 * I tested it out and it worked when I pressed w it started to walk but then stopped.
+* I need to fix that in the near future.
+* Why does that happen?